mtfaye/xplorer/README.md

 		│
 		├── requirements.txt   # Bucket of all dependencies
 		│
-		├── profiler.py   # Main module of the profiler
+		├── profiler.py   # Main module of the profiler  c
 		│
 		├── setup.py   # Installer module

 ## Prerequisites